Help to transform our extraordinary hospital into something even better.

 - Refine search:

-Charlotte Elder received her undergraduate medical degree from Imperial College, (University of London) UK in 1999 and, after initially training as a general practitioner, retrained in paediatrics and further specialised in paediatric endocrinology and diabetes.
-She moved from London to Sheffield in 2005 in pursuit of excellent paediatric endocrinology training combined with affordable housing and fabulous local countryside.
+Dr Charlotte Elder received her undergraduate medical degree from Imperial College, (University of London) UK in 1999 and, after initially training as a general practitioner, she moved from London to Sheffield in 2005 in pursuit of excellent paediatric endocrinology training, combined with affordable housing and fabulous local countryside.
+Dr Elder completed her paediatric and specialist endocrinology and diabetes training in 2017 and took up her consultant post at Sheffield Children’s NHS Foundation Trust (SCFT).
+She provides a general endocrinology service, but her specialist clinical interests include steroid induced adrenal insufficiency (failure of the adrenal glands to produce adequate levels of the stress hormone cortisol) and Paediatric and Adolescent Gynaecology.

 By continuing to use the site, you agree to the use of cookies. more information